jameshanlon/cheese/cheese/pages/2018-02-18-beis-response.md

 ### Qu.
 1. What information do you have on current rates of delivery of measures outside of Government programmes, including through DIY etc.?

 In answer to your request for installation rates of remedial measures (para.
-20), The CHEESE Project’s analysis of 49/56 homes surveyed by TI in winter 2016-2017 showed that 1 to 3 months after survey:
+20), The C.H.E.E.S.E.
+Project’s analysis of 49/56 homes surveyed by TI in winter 2016-2017 showed that 1 to 3 months after survey:

 - 84% had taken action, mostly low cost (<£250 and mostly by DIY, e.g.